suhaninaidu123/Project-Phase-I2025-26/README.md

 # Project-Phase-I2025-26
-*Jan Samasya Portal (Grievance Redressal System)
+*Jan Samasya Portal (Grievance Redressal System):

 Jan Samasya Portal is a web-based grievance redressal application designed to help citizens report public issues efficiently and transparently.
 The system enables users to submit grievances, track their status, and allows administrators to manage, assign, and resolve complaints through a centralized platform.

-*Project Structure
+*Project Structure:

 The project is organized into three main components:
 Frontend (templates / static/): User and Admin interfaces built using HTML, CSS, JavaScript, and Jinja2 templates.
 Backend (app.py / routes/): Flask-based backend handling authentication, grievance management, and business logic.
 Database (database/): Relational database (MySQL / SQLite) used for storing users, grievances, and status updates.

-*Prerequisites
+*Prerequisites:

 Before setting up the project, ensure you have the following installed:
 Python (v3.8 or higher)
 Flask
 MongoDB
 Web Browser (Chrome/Firefox)

-*Setup Instructions
+*Setup Instructions:

 Follow these steps to get the application running locally.
 1. Backend Setup (Flask)
 The backend handles API requests, authentication, and database operations.